decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 // Warnings were encountered during analysis:
 //
+// dist/engine/types.d.ts:25:5 - (ae-forgotten-export) The symbol "Update" needs to be exported by the entry point index.d.ts
+// dist/engine/types.d.ts:26:5 - (ae-forgotten-export) The symbol "SystemId" needs to be exported by the entry point index.d.ts
-// dist/engine/types.d.ts:40:5 - (ae-forgotten-export) The symbol "Transport" needs to be exported by the entry point index.d.ts
+// dist/engine/types.d.ts:38:5 - (ae-forgotten-export) The symbol "Transport" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)